AdobeDocs/campaign-classic.en/help/workflow/using/split.md

 This activity does not trigger a union of inbound populations.
 If several transitions land in one split activity, we recommend inserting a **[!UICONTROL Union]** activity in front of it.

-For an example of the split activity being used, refer to [Creating subsets using the Split activity](../../workflow/using/targeting-data.md#creating-subsets-using-the-split-activity).
+For an example of the split activity being used, refer to [Create subsets using the Split activity](../../workflow/using/targeting-data.md#creating-subsets-using-the-split-activity).

 An example illustrating how to use the Split activity to segment the target into different populations using filtering conditions is described in [this section](../../workflow/using/cross-channel-delivery-workflow.md).